-Cats and kittens have a well-earned reputation for being water phobic.
+Cats and kittens have a reputation for being water phobic.
 Most cats avoid getting wet if at all possible, but some love to play with their water bowls or seek out additional sources of water in their environment.
 The question is whether they do so because they are curious about water or whether they have an underlying health problem making them drink excessive amounts.
-If you find your kitten splashing in its water bowl rather than drinking it, it's possible it has a health issue that's affecting its innate need to hydrate itself.
+If you find your kitten or cat splashing in its water bowl rather than drinking it, it's possible it has a health issue that's affecting its innate need to hydrate itself.

 Why Do Kittens Splash in Water?

-Some types of cats do like water.
-There are certain breeds that tend to be more tolerable of water (Maine Coons) and if a kitten was exposed to a lot of water play, it will likely tolerate bathing and getting wet as it ages.
+Some of cats do like water.
+There are certain breeds that tend to be more tolerable of water (Maine Coons) and if a young kitten was exposed to a lot of water play or baths, it might tolerate bathing and getting wet as it ages.
 Note, there is debate as to whether cats need to be bathed and how frequently this should occur.
 Finally, some cats just truly prefer fresh water and don't like to drink stagnant water in their bowls.
 They may be playing with the water to recreate the rippling effect of fresh water.

-Before you start to work on behavioral issues, take your kitten to the vet to see if there's a medical reason for your cat's interest in splashing its water.
-Diabetes, kidney failure, and thyroid issues all can make cats thirsty.
+Before you start to work on behavioral issues, take your cat to the vet to ensure there isn't a medical reason for its interest in water.
+Diabetes, kidney failure, and thyroid issues can make cats thirsty.
 They may drink from their water bowls more frequently and create a mess by splashing or pawing at the water if they're not feeling well.
 They may also seek other sources of water like a faucet or toilet.
-Most cats with one of these conditions show other signs of illness, such as lethargy, confusion, or a lack of appetite.
+Most cats with a health problem show other signs of illness, such as lethargy, confusion, or a change in appetite.
 It's extremely rare for a young kitten to have one of these conditions but not impossible, so if you observe your kitten drinking excessive amounts of water or spending a lot of time focused on its water bowl, make sure you contact your veterinarian.